MenaiAla/30-Days-Of-JavaScript/09_Day_Higher_order_functions/09_day_higher_order_functions.md

 ### Exercises: Level 2

 1. Find the total price of products by chaining two or more array iterators(eg. arr.map(callback).filter(callback).reduce(callback))
-1. Find the sum of price of products using only reduce reduce(callback))
+2. Find the sum of price of products using only reduce reduce(callback))
-1. Declare a function called **_categorizeCountries_** which returns an array of countries which have some common pattern(you find the countries array in this repository as countries.js(eg 'land', 'ia', 'island','stan')).
+3. Declare a function called **_categorizeCountries_** which returns an array of countries which have some common pattern(you find the countries array in this repository as countries.js(eg 'land', 'ia', 'island','stan')).
-1. Create a function which return an array of objects, which is the letter and the number of times the letter use to start with a name of a country.
+4. Write a function that returns an array of objects containing the letter and the number of times the letter occurs in a country's name.
-1. Declare a **_getFirstTenCountries_** function and return an array of ten countries.
+5. Declare a **_getFirstTenCountries_** function and return an array of ten countries.
 Use different functional programming to work on the countries.js array
-1. Declare a **_getLastTenCountries_** function which which returns the last ten countries in the countries array.
+6. Declare a **_getLastTenCountries_** function which which returns the last ten countries in the countries array.
-1. Find out which _letter_ is used many _times_ as initial for a country name from the countries array (eg. Finland, Fiji, France etc)
+7. Find out which _letter_ is used many _times_ as initial for a country name from the countries array (eg. Finland, Fiji, France etc)

 ### Exercises: Level 3

 1. Use the countries information, in the data folder.
 Sort countries by name, by capital, by population
-1. \*\*\* Find the 10 most spoken languages:
+2. \*\*\* Find the 10 most spoken languages:

    ````js
    // Your output should look like this